 Lower Pines is at an elevation of 4000', and is located near many of the features that make Yosemite Famous including Half Dome, Mirror Lake , Yosemite Falls , the Mist Trail , Nevada and Vernal Falls.

 Cost per night is $20 and each site can accomodate up to 6 people.

-Nearby Curry Village stop 13b, (click for a fantastic map from the National park Service) offers several restaurants including a Pizza Deck (some of the best pizza I have ever had and should be a stop on everyone's trip to Yosemite), ice cream shop/ coffee bar, a Taqueria, a Dining Pavilion (Buffet style), A small bar that serves an excellent local draft selection located next to the Pizza Deck.
-Also at Curry Village is a mountaineering shop and mountaineering school, a store and gift shop, an amphiteather, a public pool, showers and a Lounge that has open WIFI access.
+Nearby Half Dome Village stop 13b, (click for a fantastic map from the National park Service) offers several restaurants including a Pizza Deck (some of the best pizza I have ever had and should be a stop on everyone's trip to Yosemite), ice cream shop/ coffee bar, a Taqueria, a Dining Pavilion (Buffet style), A small bar that serves an excellent local draft selection located next to the Pizza Deck.
+Also at Half Dome Village is a mountaineering shop and mountaineering school, a store and gift shop, an amphiteather, a public pool, showers and a Lounge that has open WIFI access.

 Road conditions can change at any time.
 Please check road and weather before arriving at (209)372-0200 for conditions inside Yosemite, and 1-800-427-ROAD for conditions outside the park.
 Highway 120 over Tioga Pass from Lee Vining and the Glacier Point Road are closed seasonally.

 If arriving one or more days late, call (209)372-8502.
 Your reservation will be forfeited if we do not hear from you within 24hrs of your arrival date.

 Entrance Fee to the park is $20 per private vehicle.

 |Home | Campgrounds | Food and Beverage | Hiking | Waterfalls | Activities | Videos | Events